 Where: Port Discovery | Baltimore, MD

-When: Select dates in February
+When: February 5

 Head to the children’s museum in Baltimore for all kinds of kid play, including this fun game being offered during February: Test your knowledge in this museum floor game show.
 Match and learn about famous inventions from African American men and women throughout history.
 Play with others for the chance to win multiple prizes!
 Read more about Port Discovery in this recent post.

 Young Portrait Explorers